Gin Wigmore: 2016 - 2018: pregnancy and Ivory

 On 16 November, Wigmore released the promotional single "Cabrona", along with the announcement that her fourth album was titled Ivory.
 Released in April 2018, the album was named after Wigmore's son, even if all the songs were written prior to his birth.

-Others
+2018 - 2025: other projects and standalone singles

 In addition, Gin has collaborated with Air New Zealand, with songs such as "Tomorrow" on the "Where to Next" ad campaign; her hit single, "Under My Skin", for their "Nothing to Hide" campaign; and, most recently, her rendition of "My Little Corner of the World" on the "a Fantastical Journey" flight safety video in 2017.

+In 2020, Gin released 3 standalone songs online and streaming.
+“Hangover Halo” and “Feels Like Me” during spring.
+During the summer, she released two acoustic versions of the songs titled the “Naked Editions”.
+Her last release of the year was another song called, “HBIC”.

+In 2021 she released two songs, “Woman” and “Hand Over Heart”.
+The latter single was dedicated to Wigmore’s deceased dog, Indiana.

+During 2023, Wigmore released two more standalone songs, “Somebody’s Gonna Die Tonight” and “Sugar Like That”.

+2026: Beautiful Mess

+In April 2026, Wigmore announced her fifth record, Beautiful Mess was inspired by her divorce with Jason Aalon Butler.
+To support the project, she released the singles "Country Diamond" on 30 April 2026, followed by the title track on 5 May and "Rodeo" on 12 June 2026.

 Personal life

 Wigmore was born in Auckland to Peter and Adrienne Wigmore.
 She has two older siblings, including Lucy Wigmore.
 She married Jason Butler, lead singer of the band Letlive and currently lead singer of Fever 333, during a private ceremony in Hawaii in September 2014.
 The couple's first child was born in 2017.
 Their second son in 2020.
+As of 2026, the couple has divorced.

 Wigmore is vegetarian and, in 2015, was shortlisted for SAFE's "New Zealand's Hottest Vegetarians" award.

 Wigmore and her husband reside in Palm Springs, California, US, where they operate a boutique hotel.